jargoud/laravel-backpack-export/README.md

 This package provides a convenient way to export in [Laravel Backpack](https://backpackforlaravel.com/) CRUDs with [Laravel Excel](https://laravel-excel.com/).

+It provides a custom writer which allows to directly write on `php://stdout`.

 ## Installation

 You can install the package via composer: